Our relationship with Albemarle Barracks

 A school bus, provided and paid for by Northumberland County Council, will collect your child morning and afternoon.
 We also have our own MOD grant-funded minibus which has it's own access pass to camp and can return your child home again after he/she has taken part in any of the fabulous activities which take place at the end of the school day - we know we are very lucky!

 Outstanding relationships between home and school ensure that when a parent is away from home on operations or on exercise, children are nurtured and cared for by our staff.

-We have a 'wide open door' policy and extremely positive links with the CO, and Major Joyce who is 2IC @ Albemarle Barracks and a member of our Governing Body.
+We have a 'wide open door' policy and extremely positive links with the CO, and Major Squires who is 2IC @ Albemarle Barracks and a member of our Governing Body.
 This ensures that we are updated regularly and can be as flexible as possible, particularly for parents who are posted oversees.
 'Authorised Holiday Leave' is always granted when families are reunited.

 The camp Padre is a wonderful friend and supporter of our school, and regularly calls in to visit, catching up with the children and staff, and to lead whole school assemblies.

-We maintain regular contact with the Unit Welfare Officer and Lisa Robinson, Community Development Worker.
+We maintain regular contact with the Unit Welfare Officer and Community Development Worker.
 As you can see, we have such fabulous support from all quarters, which in turn ensures our school continues to provide OUTSTANDING care, guidance and support for children, mums and dads too.
 It is a team effort.

 The importance of the link between 'home and school' cannot be underestimated, and at Stamfordham Primary it is central to everything we do, every conversation we share, each milestone we celebrate.
 We very much look forward to working with you and your family.
 Why not come and see for yourself?
 You really have nothing to lose.